- Sports and Recreation

 How To Tell What Type of Volleyball Player by the Ball They Own

 Volleyball is a team sport played six versus six.
 In beach volleyball, it is typically two versus two.
 Various other adult leagues have a four on four style.
 The object in volleyball is to be the first to reach a score of 25 for indoor, or 21 for outdoor.
 Matches are played in the best of 5 sets for indoor or the best of 3 sets outdoor.

 According to Wiki, the first ball was created in 1896 by Spaulding, while some others claim it was four years after in 1900.
 The ball has evolved greatly over the years, with companies often changing styles to meet the needs of the game from a speed and strength perspective.

 In the United States, there are numerous volleyball choices to make.
 This article will help guide players to know which type of ball they should be using throughout their lifetime.

 The Tachikara Volley-Lite

-If you see a player using a Volley-Lite, they are just learning the game and are likely just entering they're teen years.
+If you see a player using a Volley-Lite, they are just learning the game and are likely just entering their teen years.
 The Volley-lite is designed to be a very forgiving ball on the forearms of younger players and is a gateway ball to the rest of the years in the sport.

 For ages: 2-12